 Advantages and Disadvantages

-Being a middle child has its advantages and many disadvantages, I didn’t grow up in a traditional family or a religious one at that (which I am grateful for).
+Growing up a middle child has its advantages and many disadvantages, I didn’t grow up in a traditional family or a religious one at that (which I am grateful for).
 Many people would stereotype me to assume I did being a natural citizen of Native American and Mexican descent.
 My parents were liberal in many ways, they could be very compassionate and understanding at times, but when it came to disciplining the kids when needed, it lacked.
 I’m sure it came as a difficult task for them.
 As I was daddy’s girl once upon a time, it all changed when his only son took my place and I was pushed aside, like yesterday’s newspaper.
 Being pushed to the side is a disadvantage, yet growing up as a strong independent woman was very much an advantage, as I needed no one’s approval.
 Yet as my strong personality grew so did my resentment toward the enemy.
 The eldest son was a joke, weak-minded, pathetic excuse of male sperm and basically, a self-immature prick who was terrified of me and that was an advantage!

 Favoritism is Never Forgotten